 To enable you to develop key skills in nutritional practice with emphasis on research methods, professional practice and communication, thus enabling development of your career plan.

-Your four year of study is all about giving you the confidence to become an independent nutrition practitioner.
+Your fourth year of study is all about giving you the confidence to become an independent nutrition practitioner.
 You will gain the confidence to utilise nutrition evidence and use your transferable skills in research during your honours project.
 In addition to this, the selection of optional units enables the development of skills in chosen areas of public health, health promotion, clinical nutrition or aspects of food science.

 Read more about this year of study